Financial-Times/yield-curve-sonification/README.md

 - Channel 4: incremental vocal samples for year mapped to midi notes

 To actually hear a sound you need to establish a connection between Chrome and a valid MIDI-enabled sound source; to hear all tracks, you need a multi-timbral sound source.
 In my published project, I used Apple Logic Pro.
 But you could also use an in-browser solution such as [websynths.com](https://websynths.com/) - or connect to a hardware synthesizer using an appropriate MIDI interface.

+## License

+This software is published by the Financial Times under the MIT licence.

+Please note the MIT licence only covers the software, and does not cover any FT content or branding incorporated into the software or made available using the software.
+FT content is copyright © The Financial Times Limited, and FT and ‘Financial Times’ are trademarks of The Financial Times Limited, all rights reserved.
+For more information about republishing FT content, please contact our [republishing department](https://enterprise.ft.com/en-gb/services/republishing/).